ZoinerTejada/azure-data-guide/data-guide/technology-choices/cognitive-services.md

 * Built-in support for consuming cognitive services in Azure Data Lake Analytics

 Considerations:
-* Only available over the Web - Internet connectivity is required.
+* Only available over the Web - Internet connectivity is generally required.
+The primary exception to this is the Custom Vision Service, whose trained model you can export for prediction on devices and at the IoT edge.
 * Although considerable customization is supported, the available services may not suit all predictive analytics requirements.

 ## <a name="options"></a> What are your options when choosing amongst the Cognitive Services?